 Exclusive Q&A with GDPR Expert, Mark Evans

-Published about 1 month ago by Robert Taylor
+Published 5 months ago by Robert Taylor

 GDPR is causing quite a stir in the business world at the moment!
 It’s for this very reason we’ve decided to host an event dedicated to exploring the challenges, legalities and opportunities that GDPR could present us.

 We sat down with our key speaker, Mark Evans – named one of the top 100 CIOs in 2016, to get to know him a little bit better ahead of the event:

 Hi Mark, why don’t you start by telling us a little bit about yourself.
 How did you get into the IT world?

 As Black Country born and raised, I started working in IT straight out of university as an IT manager in the NHS.
 I then went into contract roles, which led me to work in regional IT support management for Orange and as the Global Infrastructure Director for a container shipping company.

 What would you say are some of your biggest achievements?